thiagoolsilva/github-search/README.md

 ## What this project does not cover?

-The project does not cover ...
+The project does not cover e2e tests.
+This will be done as soon as possible.

 ## Getting started